-Lee Hsien Loong was sworn in as Singapore's third Prime Minister on 12 August 2004.
+Lee Hsien Loong has been Singapore's Prime Minister since 2004.

-Mr Lee was first elected Member of Parliament (MP) in 1984 as a candidate of the People's Action Party (PAP) and has been re-elected seven times, most recently in 2015 as an MP for the Ang Mo Kio Group Representation Constituency.
-He was elected to the Central Executive Committee of the PAP in 1986, and became its Secretary-General in 2004.
+Mr Lee is the Secretary-General of the People's Action Party (PAP).
+He led PAP to three consecutive Singapore General Elections victories in 2006, 2011 and 2015.
+He was first elected Member of Parliament (MP) in 1984, and has been re-elected seven times, most recently as an MP for the Ang Mo Kio Group Representation Constituency.

-Mr Lee enjoys reading, photography, walking, listening to classical music and tinkering with computers.
+Mr Lee enjoys reading, photography, walking, listening to classical music and computer programming.